Exercise Science Transfer Pathway Degree

 - Minnesota State University, Mankato: Exercise Science Bachelor of Science (BS) degree

 - Minnesota State University, Moorhead: Exercise Science Bachelor of Science (BS) degree

 - Southwest Minnesota State University: Exercise Science Bachelor of Science (BS) degree

-- Winona State University: Exercise and Rehabilitation Bachelor of Science (BS) degree
+- Winona State University: Exercise and Rehabilitative Science BS,

 By completing this program, students will achieve the following learning goals:

 - Knowledge Base: Students should be able to demonstrate fundamental knowledge and comprehension of the major concepts and institutions fundamental to the field of political science;

 - Critical Thinking: Students should be able to demonstrate scientific reasoning and problem solving needed to investigate the field of political science;